 Musician Chandler has had a crazy quilt of life experiences.
 But, it is why he feels blessed to be able to make ALL the music he loves and in the VARIOUS styles that he loves.
 That’s due, in no small part, to the following folks he met along his way in the world.

-First, as a very young performer in the schoolyards of Cleveland … Dennis was taught stage presence, blocking and entertaining-in-general by his first show business coach and mentor Arlene Blank Rich.
-She was the director of “KYW Road Show” back when student-Dennis joined that youthful troupe.
-Being it was his formative years Dennis Chandler aka “The Ed-U-Tainer” … feels he owes it all to her … this enjoyment of “Educating While Entertaining”.
+First, as a very young performer in the schoolyards of Cleveland … Dennis was taught stage presence, blocking and entertaining-in-general by coach and mentor Arlene Blank Rich.
+“The Ed-U-Tainer” … feels he owes it all to her … this enjoyment of “Educating While Entertaining”.

-Bandleader Chandler gives credit also to Arlene’s husband Berni Rich for the strong foundation he helped provide.
-Early on, Dennis learned how to sense what a crowd might want to hear … and if it turned its interest in another direction… how to get that audience’s attention back … to about the music.
-The Teachers Rich.
-What Lights.
+Bandleader Chandler also gives credit to … Arlene’s husband Berni Rich.
+He helped out in those above-mentioned parking lots … giving the group a strong foundation, (pardon the pun).
+They are why … early on, Dennis learned how to sense what a crowd might want to hear … and if it turned its interest in another direction?
+How to get that audience’s attention back … to about the music.

-(By the way, Berni Rich was the famed local photographer who was the first to take pictures of Barbra Streisand during her early days of performing!)
+BTW: Berni Rich was a famed local photographer.
+Also he was one of the first to take pictures of Barbra Streisand … during her early days of performing!

-And so Composer Chandler as Pianist Dennis… did his own original music (from these two stage plays).
+Composer Chandler as Pianist Dennis was again asked to do some of his own original music (from these two stage plays).
 What happened?
 It was mutually … musically … quite enjoyable, they said.
 Why?
-The residents in attendance at the time he tried out his theatrical numbers … were real theatergoers (to the Umpteenth power).
+Those residents in attendance at the time he tried out his theatrical numbers … were real theatergoers (to the Umpteenth power).
 How so?

-So “The Ed-U-Tainer” aka Pianist Dennis played some of his songs from “Just We Two”… right there on their “Campus”.
+So “The Ed-U-Tainer” aka Pianist Dennis played some of his songs right there on their “Campus”.
 They raved and gave good grades to Composer Chandler.
 Talk ’bout road–testing the music… read: Road Show testing … get it?